elinck/hyRAD/tutorial.md

 ## Alignment

 Now that you are reasonably sure your pseudo-reference genome is free of contamination and repetitive regions, it's time to align your cleaned reads against it for allele phasing and SNP calling with QB3's 5-Alignment wrapper script.
 You'll need to do this for each folder of samples, e.g., both modern and ancient DNA.
 For this step, you'll need both [Picard Tools](https://broadinstitute.github.io/picard/) and the [GATK](https://software.broadinstitute.org/gatk/) installed in your bin, as well as [NovoAlign](http://www.novocraft.com/products/novoalign/).
-There are also several flags that must be set to your unique specifications: "-i" indicates average insert size, "-v" indicates the standard deviation of insert size, "-t" indicates maximum alignment score (should be 90 for pop gen studies), "-p" indicates number of threads to call, and "-P" and "-G" are paths to the Picard and GATK executables, respectively.
+There are also several flags that must be set to your unique specifications:
+* "-i" indicates average insert size
+* "-v" indicates the standard deviation of insert size
+* "-t" indicates maximum alignment score (should be 90 for pop gen studies)
+* "-p" indicates number of threads to call
+* "-P" and "-G" are paths to the Picard and GATK executables, respectively.

 ```{sh}
 mkdir /home/user/bin/alignment/